US priest vows to defy N Korea travel ban

 "The thing is, if they don't want me to go, I think they should tell me that.
 So if I don't hear from them, I am going to go."

-To an email response to BBC, the state department said it can "revoke a passport for misuse".
+In an email response to the BBC, the state department said it can "revoke a passport for misuse".
 Depending on the circumstances, criminal penalties may also apply.

-Hammond travels to the North for the first three weeks of May and November each year.
+Father Hammond travels to the North for the first three weeks of May and November each year.
 At age 84, the lifelong cleric says he is only driven by the end goal of saving lives.

 "In all reality, I am a Catholic priest, I have been working in South Korea, I am 84 years of age, so it seems strange [that the North Koreans would want me there.]" he says.

-"They don't even have to give me a visa,"
+"They don't even have to give me a visa."

-Hammond is part of Maryknoll, a American Catholic Church overseas missionary organisation and is one of 20 people in a North Korea delegation organised by the Eugene Bell Foundation, a US-based nonprofit.
+Father Hammond is part of Maryknoll, an American Catholic Church overseas missionary organisation, and is one of 20 people in a North Korea delegation organised by the Eugene Bell Foundation, a US-based non-profit.

 The foundation provides medical assistance to four regions in the North, focusing on delivering medicine that combats multidrug-resistant tuberculosis.